DannyMatlob/TastyTrade/README.md

 ## Installation

-1. Switch to ../frontend (Using cd command) after cloning Repository.
+1. Switch to ../frontend (Using cd command) after cloning the repository.
    <br><br>
 2. Install the EAS client and Expo globally.
 ```bash